 Large scale DWI deterrence programs try to control the DWI behavior of the driving public by appealing to the public's presumed fear of being caught.
 Most actual or potential DWI violators view the prospect of being arrested with extreme distaste.
 For some, the arrest, with its attendant handcuffing, booking, publicity and other stigmatizing and traumatizing features, is the thing most to be feared.
 For others, it is the prospective punishment (jail, stiff fine, etc.) that causes most of the concern.
 Still others fear most the long term costs and inconvenience of a DWI arrest: the license suspension and increased premiums for automobile insurance.
 For many violators the fear probably is a combination of all of these.
 Regardless, if enough violators are sufficiently fearful of DWI arrest, some of them will avoid committing the violation at least some of the time.
 Fear by itself will not change their attitudes; if they do not see anything inherently wrong with drinking and driving in the first place, the prospect of arrest and punishment will not help them come to this realization.
 However, fear sometimes can be enough to keep them from putting their anti-social attitudes into practice.

-This type of DWI deterrence, based on the fear of being caught, is commonly called general deterrence.
+deterrence.
 It applies to the driving public generally and presumably affects the behavior of those who have never been caught.
 There is an element of fear of the unknown at work here.